-A student is eligible for a Masters and Doctorate Award if she/he:
+A student is eligible for a Masters and Doctorate Award if they:

-- · meets the general ABSTUDY eligibility criteria; and - and is enrolled on a full-time or concessional study-load basis in an approved Masters degree or Doctorate course; and - is not receiving, or will not receive, any other form of government assistance (refer 12.5).
+- meet the general ABSTUDY eligibility criteria; and - are enrolled on a full-time or concessional study-load basis in an approved Masters degree or Doctorate course; and - are not receiving, or will not receive, any other form of government assistance (refer 12.5).
 For example: a student cannot be in receipt of both the ABSTUDY Masters and Doctorate Award and a scholarship under the Australian Government Research Training Program (RTP).